wwwangxc/wheel/README.md

 - You can set sync.WaitGroup and it will call Add(1) before call the specified function, and it will call Done() after call the specified function too.

-- You can set logging write function, it will be called when panic.
+- You can set the callback function, and it will be called when panic.

 ```go
 package main